Dilbert66/esphome-vistaECP/README.md

 - `master` branch: stable code - **recommended**
 - `dev` branch: more updated code with new features, but WIP - **stability and functioning are not guaranteed**

-Both branches divides the source code to be flashed on the ESP device into two folders, one for `Vista20P-like` and one for `Vista20SE-like` panels:
-1. `src/vistaEcpInterface`
-2. `src/Vista20SE`

 For both branches you have the possibility to install them using Home Assistant or MQTT.<br>

 If you have an Home Assistant instance running and you want to be able to fully control and monitor the panel through HA you will have to use the ESPHome yaml files for Home Assistant inside `src` folder. <br>
-For the `master` branch there is only one version of the yaml file (dev will be migrated to master soon), but for the `dev` one there are currently 3 yaml files:
-1. `vistaAlarm_binary_sensors.yaml` uses dual state binary sensors to indicate the zone statuses.
-I.e. open/closed.
-2. `vistaAlarm_multi_partition.yaml` provides an example of multi partition support as well as useing text sensors for the zone statuses.
-I.e. open/closed/alarmed/bypassed.
-3. `vistaAlarm_single_partition.yaml` provides a simpler single partition support as well as using text sensors for all zones.

-If instead you don't want to use Home Assistant, you can still pick one of the source code above, but you will have to use the sketch files inside the `MQTT-Example` folder and setup your home control software to process the MQTT topics.<br> // TO BE CHECKED
+If instead you don't want to use Home Assistant, you can still use the component source code above, but you will have to use the sketch files inside the `MQTT-Example` folder and setup your home control software to process the MQTT topics.<br> // TO BE CHECKED

 Select the branch and configuration/source code files you need.<br>

-If you opted for the **MQTT example** or a **multi-partition** code setup, then it's recommended to get an ESP32 as it's more powerful and the resulting software will consume more memory, otherwise up to you. // TO BE CHECKED
+If you opted for the **MQTT example** code setup, then it's recommended to get an ESP32 as it's more powerful and the resulting software will consume more memory, otherwise up to you. // TO BE CHECKED

 Get the right ESP device.
 If you're unsure on what ESP model you need to get, then you can document at <a href="https://esphome.io/">ESPHome website</a>. *In theory*, any ESP device should work with ESPHome.
 Just make sure you have the GPIO numbers pin mapping, sometimes the pins don't match the ones reported in the pcb's silkscreen.<br>
 *Example for the Wemos D1 R2 -> <a href="https://cyaninfinite.com/getting-started-with-the-wemos-d1-esp8266-wifi-board/">link</a>*

-// REVIEW-COMMENT: Not sure if this is applicable for the MQTT example too as we will not use ESPHome

 Now that you identified the panel, selected a source code and got an ESP device, it's time to choose a wiring configuration to the panel.